 He explained: "It's something a bit different — Valentine's Day is when people go out with their partner for food, but this is a way to keep celebrating later in February.
 It's a great excuse to get dressed up and enjoy some excellent entertainment."

-The entertainment will include songs from Helen Fulthorpe from the X Factor and gypsy swing music from Afternoon in Paris.
+The entertainment will include songs from Helen Fulthorpe from the X-Factor and gipsy swing music from Afternoon in Paris.

 You can follow Dan's progress and Stroke Bear's adventures on Twitter @StrokeBear.